ryukau/VSTPlugins/docs/manual/TrapezoidSynth/TrapezoidSynth_en.md

 :   Oscillator 2 slide time with respect to Oscillator 1 slide time.

 ## Change Log
+- 0.1.10
+  - Added check that DSP is initialized or not.
 - 0.1.9
   - Added color configuration.
 - 0.1.8